 The additives used whilst cutting the drug may often not dissolve, which can result in the blood vessels that lead to major organs becoming clogged.
-This can lead to infection in the lungs, live, kidneys or brain which may result in these organs beginning to fail.
+This can lead to infection in the lungs, liver, kidneys or brain which may result in these organs beginning to fail.

 Those heroin users who fail to use sterile equipment, or share equipment, are also putting themselves at greater risk of blood-borne infections.
 These can include HIV, Hepatitis B and C, which can in turn be passed on to their sexual partners and children.

 0800 246 5485